-German is a very useful language to learn, but you might find that you confuse some words for others, especially when they sound very similar, or if there’s only an umlaut’s worth of difference between them!
+German is a very useful language to learn, but you might confuse some words for others, especially when they sound very similar, or if there’s only an umlaut’s worth of difference between them!

-You’ll want to make sure you give your condolences, ‘Trost’; definitely not ‘Prost’ which translates as ‘Bottom’s up!’
+You’ll want to make sure you give your condolences, ‘Trost’; not ‘Prost’, which translates as ‘Bottom’s up!’

 Drucken and drücken – one means print, the other push, respectively.